 You need to consider whether your firm transfers personal data between the UK and the EEA.

-The UK Government has taken action to ensure that if the UK leaves the EU after 31 October with no deal, UK firms will continue to allow the free flow of data from the UK to the EEA and 13 countries deemed adequate by the EU.
+The UK Government has taken action to ensure that if the UK leaves the EU with no deal, UK firms will continue to be able to legally send personal data from the UK to the EEA and 13 countries deemed adequate by the EU.
 However, the position for transfers of personal data from the EEA to the UK has not been made clear.

 When contingency planning, you should consider: